aretu/fracture_energy/README.md

 # Fracture energy
 Data collection including published research data on the topic of fracture energy.
-I tried to include the broadest number of fracture energy estimates that I could possibly do, from many communities, ranging from laboratory, field geology, modelling and seismology.
+In Cocco et al., in prep, we tried to include the broadest number of fracture energy estimates as possible, from many communities, ranging from laboratory, field geology, modelling and seismology.

-It is hosted here because I thought this data collection could benefit from the collaborative nature of Github.
+We hosted our data collection here in Github to benefit from the collaborative nature of this community.

 This data is discussed in a review paper (link).